cwmoss/doda/README.md

 ### parse()

 parses the yaml file

 ### load()

 alternatively you can load a previously "compiled" .db file, that contains all imported data as a php serialized string

 ### get($path, $default=null)

-    $path is dot-notated path to your data or an array of segments
+`$path` is dot.notated.path to your data or an array of segments

-    ex: country_code.fr is the same as ['country_code', 'fr']
+    # "country_code.fr" is the same as ['country_code', 'fr']

 ### compile($write_file=false)